andygrove/how-query-engines-work/docs/dev-env-jvm.md

-# Development Environment

-## Setting up a JVM development environment
+# Setting up a JVM development environment

-### Install the Google Protocol Buffer compiler
+## Install the Google Protocol Buffer compiler

 The gradle build script uses the [protobuf-gradle-plugin](https://github.com/google/protobuf-gradle-plugin) Gradle plugin to generate Java source code from the Ballista protobuf file and this depends on the protobuf compiler being